-In some cases, Bumbershoot may transform existing access points at Seattle Center, so please download an Access Guide and review while making your Festival plans.
-In advance of Bumbershoot, questions and concerns can be addressed to email@example.com until one week before the Festival begins.
+In some cases, Bumbershoot may transform existing access points at Seattle Center, so please download an Access Guide (2014 guide coming soon) and review while making your Festival plans.
+In advance of Bumbershoot, questions and concerns can be addressed to firstname.lastname@example.org until one week before the Festival begins.
 During the week prior to the Festival, please send questions via Twitter @Bumbershoot, or call 206.673.5060 to get answers before arriving at Seattle Center.
 Do not send email during the week prior to the Festival, as we may not receive it or be able to answer until after Bumbershoot.

 Please note that during the Festival, some of the existing accessible parking spaces at Seattle Center will be relocated.
 The same number of accessible parking spaces, however, will be provided.